Electrical Engineering Bachelor of Science

 Total credits for degree: 127

-This is a four-year program, starting in the fall semester of the student’s first year and planned to end in the summer semester of the student’s fourth year.
+This is a four-year full-time program, starting in the fall semester of the student’s first year and planned to end in the summer semester of the student’s fourth year.

 Special Requirement for Graduation